Skip to main content

 pipeline.run([load_info], table_name="_load_info")

 You can also get the runtime trace from the pipeline.
-It contains timing information on extract, normalize and load steps and also all the config and secret values with full information from where they were obtained.
+It contains timing information on extract, normalize, and load steps and also all the config and secret values with full information from where they were obtained.
 You can display and load trace info as shown below.
-Use your code editor to explore trace object further.
+Use your code editor to explore the trace object further.
 The normalize step information contains the counts of rows per table of data that was normalized and then loaded.

-# print human friendly trace information
+# print human-friendly trace information

 print(pipeline.last_trace)